 Engage and interact.

 The benefit of LinkedIn is that users can gradually build relationships that lead to business opportunities.
+One shared post or comment can turn into a business proposal.
 You can interact directly with people through the messaging service (in a way that respects their privacy).
+You can also tag relevant connections in posts and encourage your network to engage with it by asking questions, requesting feedback, or prompting discussions in the comments section.
 Look for opportunities to add value in discussions or by sending people digital content that they might find helpful.

 Nurture your leads offline.